andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_03_Haxby_Preprocessing.rst

 The Preprocessing Pipeline
 **************************

-To reproduce the Haxby results, we will keep our preprocessing a minimum, avoiding interpolation wherever we can.
+To reproduce the Haxby results, we will keep our preprocessing to a minimum, avoiding interpolation wherever we can.
 To that end, we will include only the following two steps:

 1. Motion correction and realignment of the functional volumes; and